-- Becoming victim to different types of hacks.
 If your internet traffic is exposed, hackers can use it to perform malicious attacks that end up costing you dearly.
 Cookie theft, fake Wi-Fi hotspots, and Man-in-the-Middle attacks can all happen if your traffic is unencrypted.
-Using a VPN ensures you avoid these attacks, and can use public Wi-Fi with peace of mind.
+Using a VPN ensures you avoid these attacks and allows you to use public Wi-Fi with peace of mind.

-Increase security and privacy of your digital life
+Increase the security and privacy of your digital life

 Some loss of speed (depends on the provider)